Saccomani/MyAmazingApp/README.md

-# MyAmazingMauiApp - Basic project for template
+# MyAmazingMauiApp - my starter kit for new projects in .net MAUI

 This is a base project with layer separations and responsibilities to facilitate when creating a new project in .net maui.

+Include in example

+- MVVM
+- Repository Partner
+- UnitTests
+- Domain Pattern

 ## Project Architecture